gnubins/gnubins/README.md

 - 👋 Hi, I’m @gnubins
 - 👀 I’m interested in ...art
-- 🌱 I’m currently learning ...Unity,animation
+- 🌱 I’m currently learning ...multiple shit
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...mewm420@gmail.com